rongcuid/MSCC/README.md

+# The Mad Scientist Carl's Core

+A RISCV 32-bit softcore, started as a challenge, then went through 2018 RISC-V Contest sprint, and will be (hopefully) maintained forever.

+# Update (2019-03-01)

+As of today, the latest RISC-V specification draft, with Base Integer Instruction Set v2.1, removes the requirement of `FENCE.I` instruction.
+This modification renders this implementation RISC-V compliant, as it passes the RISC-V compliance test suite for all but this instruction.

+(As a bonus, it is also now RV32IZicsr!)

+This repository is split from <https://github.com/rongcuid/riscv-megaproject>, beginning with my contest implementation, and this is my starting point to a softcore which I will maintain indefinitely.

-# TL;DR
+# 2018 Contest Summary

-The contest objective has failed: I could not fit the CPU into the FPGA.
-However, riscv-compliance tests pass for all except `FENCE.I`, which is optional.
+The contest objective has failed: I could not fit the CPU into the FPGA. <del>However, riscv-compliance tests pass for all except `FENCE.I`, which is optional. </del>
+Base integer instruction set v2.1 no longer requires `FENCE.I`, so this core is compliant!
+Yay!

 # Introduction

-A RISCV RV32I softcore, with all essential instructions, memory mapped IO port, and precise exception.
+A RISCV RV32IZicsr softcore, with all essential instructions, memory mapped IO port, and precise exception.

 # Run the tests